Central Virginia

 We can start making a decision.

-knowing that there will be work on the back end.
+knowing that there will be work on the back end to make those fit.

 And I apologize, I realize I'm so much into directing.